 This is another key driver when selecting a platform.
 Is Q & A enough or do you require a platform that offers more robust discussion functionality?

-To enable remote attendees to interact with the speaker and content just as though they were there in person, you can choose an event app with audience response functionality like Live Polling, Surveys and Q & A. This makes it possible for attendees to: submit questions during the , participate in polls and
+To enable remote attendees to interact with the speaker and content just as though they were there in person, you can choose an event app with audience response functionality.
+Features include Live Polling, Surveys and Q & A. This makes it possible for attendees to submit questions during the meeting, participate in polls, and provide feedback.

 6. Attendee-to-Attendee Engagement: How can you facilitate interactions between virtual and live participants?